 We expect initially to develop our lead product candidate, Olvi-Vec.
 We anticipate pursuing clinical development of other product candidates, alone or in collaboration with our partners.
 Research programs to identify new product candidates require substantial technical, financial and human resources.
-Developing, obtaining marketing approval for, and commercializing additional product candidates will require substantial additional funding beyond the net proceeds of this offering and will be subject to the risks of failure inherent in medical product development.
+Developing, obtaining marketing approval for, and commercializing additional product candidates will require substantial additional funding and will be subject to the risks of failure inherent in medical product development.
 We cannot assure you that we will be able to successfully advance any of these additional product candidates through the development process.